 This hole features a very wide green with three bunkers fronting it, while the interesting Clubhouse structure provides the backdrop to the green.
-A small short game practice area is positioned left of this green.
 The area to the left of the tees is raised and densely vegetated, hence blocking the golfer off completely from the outside.

 After a good tee shot, the golfer will be confronted with an approach shot to the green that sits on the right of a burn.
 Any shot slightly to the left will end up in the burn.
 Given that this hole generally plays into a slightly cross wind, it will prove to be one of the more testing holes on the golf course.

 Even though this is one of the shorter Par 4’s, a series of fairway bunkers will test the golfing skills of golfers from all levels.
 The most dramatic feature of this hole is that when the golfer gets on the green, the landscape will open up and he will have a beautiful view of the large lake behind the green.
 The tees on this hole are also elevated above existing ground level.

 During down wind conditions, the long hitter will have a chance to either drive the green or finish just short of the green.
 The ground is shaped left short of the green, such that the ball to funnel into the green.
 Two small fairway bunkers in the middle of the fairway will also test the shorter hitter and the player who plays conservatively from the tee.
 The green is angled across the line of play and if you are to play a lay-up shot, it is best to approach the green from the left side of the fairway.